WeCloudData-Academy/DevOpsBootcamp/README.md

 ## Actions
 https://github.com/marketplace?type=actions

 Actions are the building blocks that power your workflow.
 They are like functions in Python.
-You can either write your own action and reference it or simply just use an anction from a public repository.
+You can either write your own action and reference it or simply just use an action from a public repository.

 To use an action, use the key word `uses`
 To provide arguments to an action: use the key word `with`